-The ACL (Access Control List) policy manages authorization for your virtual cluster by defining which actions authenticated principals can perform on specific resources.
+The ACL (Access Control List) policy manages authorization for your virtual cluster by defining which actions principals can perform on specific resources.

 By default, when ACLs are enabled, principals have no access.
 You must explicitly define access rules through ACL policies.